MirzaAzhar172/FYP_DrowinessYawnDetection-Face/README.md

 6. numpy
 7. argparse

-# Explaination from this project
+# Explaination/ How to configure from this project:
 Driver drowsiness detection is a project built using Dlib and OpenCV, Haar Cascade & Espeak with Python as a backend language.
 <h3>Fundamental/Guidance of this project</h3>
 The project works with the 68 facial landmark detector, haar cascade, OpenCV, Espeak, MQTT broker, and Node-red map flow.